pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 const hostedZoneId = aws.route53.getZone({ name: domainParts.parentDomain }, { async: true }).then(zone => zone.zoneId);

 /**
-    *  Create a DNS record to prove that we _own_ the domain we're requesting a certificate for.
+    *  Create a DNS record to prove that we _own_ the domain we're requesting a certificate.
     *  See https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html for more info.
     */
 const certificateValidationDomain = new aws.route53.Record(`${config.targetDomain}-validation`, {